 Room Number: N430

-The Cohen Gallery Gallery presents exhibitions organized in conjunction with multi-departmental programs and course offerings.
+The Cohen Gallery presents exhibitions organized in conjunction with multi-departmental programs and course offerings.
 At any given time, it features thematic exhibitions, works that have evolved from coursework or research, and work by visiting artists.
 The Cohen Gallery is typically open during building hours.

 The programming of the Cohen Gallery is overseen by the BAI program staff and Executive Committee.
 The exhibition calendar is planned one year in advance.
 To propose an exhibition for the Cohen Gallery, please visit the Opportunities page to review current open calls.

 Note: A sliding wall near the main entrance offers three levels of access to exhibitions

 The Recording Studio allows users to produce high-quality recordings for multimedia and theatrical sound design, music production and scientific inquiry.
 Its proximity to the production studios entices artists who may not ordinarily incorporate sound in their work.